Heating and Cooling Units for Apartments and Condos

 Ductless Mini-Split Systems

-Ductless mini-split systems consist of two primary parts: the outdoor condenser, which contains the compressor, and the indoor unit that handles the air.
+Ductless mini-split systems consist of two primary parts: the outdoor condenser, which contains the compressor and the indoor unit that handles the air.
 The indoor and outdoor sections are linked by refrigerant tubing, a condensate drain, suction tubing and power.
 They are commonly used in multi-family housing units where small apartments or room additions are being built.
-This system is ideal when installing or extending ductwork is not possible, such as to a man cave located in a basement.
+This system is ideal when installing or extending ductwork is not possible, such as in a man cave located in a basement.
 They offer various pros and cons, which we’ll cover below.

 Pros